dlakaplan/pulsarsurveyscraper_server/README.md

 ## API:
 Queries can come via forms, or via an API that returns a JSON payload.

-* To query the scraper, the URL should be of the form:
+* To query the survey scraper, the URL should be of the form:
 ```
 https://pulsar.cgca-hub.org/api?type=search&ra=123.4&dec=56.7&radius=5.0
 ```